auth0/docs/articles/architecture-scenarios/web-app-sso/index.md

 :::

 ::: note
 By _Regular Web App_, we mean an app that uses primarily server side, page `GET`, `POST`, and cookies for maintaining state.
-This is contrast with a Web _SPA_ (Single Page App), that heavily relies on client side JavaScript code calling an API.
+This is contrast with a Web _SPA_ (Single-Page App), that heavily relies on client side JavaScript code calling an API.
 :::

 ## The Premise